 - Lysosomal Storage Disorders Clinic

 Indications For a Referral

 The Genomic Medicine Clinics see individuals of all ages (newborns, children and adults) for a variety of indications.
 For a list of common reasons for a referral, take a look at our Referral Indications page.
-If you are unsure if you/your child should be referred to our clinic, please call our office at 916-703-0317 to speak with a genetic counselor.
+If you are unsure if you/your child should be referred to our clinic, please call our office at 916-703-0300 (option #4) for more information.

 Referrals to the Genomic Medicine Clinic